Talcott Parsons: Harvard University

-Some of Parsons' students in the department of sociology were people such as Robin Williams Jr., Robert K. Merton, Kingsley Davis, Wilbert Moore, Edward C. Devereux, Logan Wilson, Nicholas Demereth, John Riley Jr., and Mathilda White Riley.
+Some of Parsons' students in the department of sociology were Robin Williams Jr., Robert K. Merton, Kingsley Davis, Wilbert Moore, Edward C. Devereux, Logan Wilson, Nicholas Demereth, John Riley Jr., and Mathilda White Riley.
 Later cohorts of students included Harry Johnson, Bernard Barber, Marion Levy and Jesse R. Pitts.
-Parsons established, at the students' request, a little, informal study group which met year after year in Adams' house.
+Parsons established, at the students' request, an informal study group which met year after year in Adams' house.
 Toward the end of Parsons' career, German systems theorist Niklas Luhmann also attended his lectures.

 In 1932, Parsons bought a farmhouse near the small town of Acworth, but Parsons often, in his writing, referred to it as "the farmhouse in Alstead".
-The farmhouse was not big and impressive; indeed, it was a very humble structure with almost no modern utilities.
-Still, it became central to Parsons' life, and many of his most important works were written in its peace and quiet.
+The farmhouse was a very humble structure with almost no modern utilities.
+Still, it became central to Parsons' life, and many of his most important works were written there.

-In the spring of 1933, Susan Kingsbury, a pioneer of women's rights in America, offered Parsons a position at Bryn Mawr College; however, Parsons declined the offer because, as he wrote to Kingsbury, "neither salary nor rank is really definitely above what I enjoy here".

 In the academic year of 1939–1940 Parsons and Schumpeter conducted an informal faculty seminar at Harvard, which discussed the concept of rationality.
 Among the participants were D. V. McGranahan, Abram Bergson, Wassily Leontief, Gottfried Haberler, and Paul Sweezy.
 Schumpeter contributed the essay "Rationality in Economics", and Parsons submitted the paper "The Role of Rationality in Social Action" for a general discussion.
-Schumpeter suggested that he and Parsons should write or edit a book together on rationality, but the project never materialized.

 Neoclassical economics vs. institutionalists

 In the discussion between neoclassical economics and the institutionalists, which was one of the conflicts that prevailed within the field of economics in the 1920s and early 1930s, Parsons attempted to walk a very fine line.
 He was very critical about neoclassical theory, an attitude he maintained throughout his life and that is reflected in his critique of Milton Friedman and Gary Becker.
 He was opposed to the utilitarian bias within the neoclassical approach and could not embrace them fully.
 However, he agreed partly on their theoretical and methodological style of approach, which should be distinguished from its substance.
 He was thus unable to accept the institutionalist solution.
-In a 1975 interview, Parsons recalled a conversation with Schumpeter on the institutionalist methodological position: "An economist like Schumpeter, by contrast, would absolutely have none of that.
+In a 1975 interview, Parsons recalled a conversation with Schumpeter on the institutionalist methodological position: An economist like Schumpeter, by contrast, would absolutely have none of that.
 I remember talking to him about the problem and ..
 I think Schumpeter was right.
 If economics had gone that way [like the institutionalists] it would have had to become a primarily empirical discipline, largely descriptive, and without theoretical focus.
-That's the way the 'institutionalists' went, and of course Mitchell was affiliated with that movement."
+That's the way the 'institutionalists' went, and of course Mitchell was affiliated with that movement.